 Additionally, you will also want to decide on the granularity of what is archived or deleted.
 Once the factors are agreed upon, this can be fed into the inventory and mapping exercises as discussed in Step Five.

 All content that we migrate is in a SQL Server database or migration server file system.
 These are provided as an archive database and file system at the end of the project.
 We also review how the data is organized.
 This way the information can be accessed a later date.

-As mentioned in the FAQ, we even archive some of the content types that are not migrated including polls, tasks, calendar events, and more.
+As mentioned in the FAQ, we even archive some of the content types that are not migrated including ideas, tasks, and more.

-Conclusion and Next Steps for your Jive to Office 365 Migration
+Conclusion and Next Steps for your Jive to Microsoft 365 Migration

-Thank you for taking the time to read this guide.
-You’ve now got a better understanding of the steps required for migrating your Intranet from Jive to Office 365.
-Notice how important the approach is to the migration and how many steps are about reducing risk (for example, doing a pilot first to test out all your processes).
+In conclusion, thank you for taking the time to read this guide.
+You’ve now got a better understanding of the steps required for migrating your Intranet from Jive to Microsoft 365.
+Notice how important the approach is to the migration and how many steps are about reducing risk.
+For example, doing a pilot first to test out all your processes.

 If you’re ready to apply what you’ve learned and take the next step in planning for the migration, learn more about why and how other companies have migrated off Jive by learning about our service offering and downloading the Jive Migration Pack today.